"

 Knowledge Check

-The following is a review of the sections you’ll commonly find in instructions.
-Don’t assume that each one of them must be in the actual instructions you write, nor that they have to be in the order presented here, nor that these are the only sections possible in a set of instructions.
+When working with an AI instruction generator, it will automatically create the sections that work with the information you provide about subject, audience, context, and purpose.
+Regardless of your use of such tools, however, you still have to know what goes into an instruction document so you can appropriately guide the generator or LLM.
+The following is an overview of the sections you’ll commonly find in instructions.
+Don’t assume, however, that each one of them must be in the actual instructions you write, nor that they have to be in the order presented here, nor that these are the only sections possible in a set of instructions.
 Always consider your audience and context first, then adapt your document accordingly.

-For alternative formats, check out the Sample Instructions.
+For alternative formats, check out David McMurrey’s Sample Instructions.

-Introduction: Plan the introduction to your instructions carefully.
-It might include any of the following (but not necessarily in this order):
+Introduction: The introduction might include any of the following (but not necessarily in this order):

-- Indicate what the audience needs in terms of knowledge and background to understand the instructions.
+• The audience requirements in terms of knowledge and background to understand the instructions.

-General warning, caution, danger notices: Instructions often must alert readers to the possibility of ruining their equipment, compromising the procedure, and hurting themselves.
+General warning, caution, danger notices Instructions often must alert readers to the possibility of ruining their equipment, compromising the procedure, and hurting themselves.
 Also, instructions must often emphasize key points or exceptions.
 For these situations, you use special notices—general notes, warnings, caution, and danger notices.
 General warning, caution, and danger notes will appear following the Introduction, and specific notices will appear immediately before any relevant step.
-Keep in mind that when a procedure involves any hazard to humans or animals, or potential for damage, you have a legal and moral responsibility to include these special notices in the opening and in the discussion of steps in your document.
+When a procedure involves any hazard to humans or animals, or potential for damage, you have a legal and moral responsibility to include these special notices in the opening and in the discussion of steps in your document.

-Technical background or theory: At the beginning of certain kinds of instructions (after the introduction), you may need background information related to the procedure.
-For certain instructions, this background is critical—otherwise, the steps in the procedure make no sense.
+Technical background or theory: At the beginning of certain kinds of instructions (after the introduction), background information related to the procedure could be helpful for the reader.
+For other instructions, this background is critical; otherwise, the steps in the procedure would make no sense.

 • In technical contexts, reference to codes, regulations, manufacturer’s datasheets, and other technical documents are required.